-- 1. Judges and court staff who can perform the essential functions of their job remotely will telework when possible. - 2.
-Judge and Court Staff Monitoring Requirements: All staff will self-monitor and will immediately report any symptoms or exposure to his or her supervisor. - 3.
-Judges or court staff who feel feverish or have measured temperatures equal to or greater than 99.6°F, or with new or worsening signs or symptoms of COVID-19 such as cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, loss of taste or smell, diarrhea, or having known close contact with a person who is confirmed to have COVID-19 will not be permitted to enter the building and should seek medical advice. - 4.
-Judges and court staff will be required to wear face coverings, practice social distancing, and practice appropriate hygiene recommendations at all time. - 5.
-Protective Measures: Frequent handwashing is required and hand sanitizer is strategically located throughout the workplace.
+- Judges and court staff who can perform the essential functions of their job remotely will telework when possible. - Judge and Court Staff Monitoring Requirements: Judges and court staff shall continue to record answers to all health screening questions and record temperatures on a written log before entering the court building.
+Court staff shall also wear face coverings, practice social distancing and appropriate hygiene at all times. - Judges or court staff who feel feverish or have measured temperatures equal to or greater than 99.6°F, or with new or worsening signs or symptoms of COVID-19 such as cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, loss of taste or smell, diarrhea, or having known close contact with a person who is confirmed to have COVID-19 will not be permitted to enter the building and should seek medical advice.

+- 4. Judges and court staff will be required to wear face coverings, practice social distancing, and practice appropriate hygiene recommendations at all time. - 5.
+Protective Measures: All court participants and visitors will also adhere to the aforementioned guidelines and answering health screening questions along with temperature reading to ensure protection of judges and staff from potential exposure.